cake-tech/cake_wallet/lib/themes/README.md

 ### Theme Management

-Theme state (light/dark/system) and switching is handled via MobX stores in `core/`.
+Theme mode state (light/dark/system) and switching is handled via MobX stores in `core/`.
 Use the provided store to get/set the current theme mode and listen for changes.

 ```dart
 // Example: Getting the current theme mode